 Kick the Jet Lag Early

-If you travel from one coast to the other or travel internationally, jet lag can be a big frustration.
+If you travel from one coast to the other or travel internationally, jet lag can be a big frustration, read more about jet lag remedies at https://www.webmd.com/sleep-disorders/features/jet-lag-remedies#1.
 You don’t have to just accept jet lag as a fact, though.
-There are some ways to get over it more quickly, so that you don’t feel like your body clock is upside-down.
+There are some ways to get over it more quickly so that you don’t feel like your body clock is upside-down.
 If it will be daytime at your destination, avoid sleeping on the plane; if it will be night, try to take a nap.
 Stay hydrated, but stay away from caffeine and alcohol, as both can dehydrate you further.
-If you your jet lag will be severe enough that your days and nights are completely misarranged, fast for 12 to 16 hours before you will be arriving at your destination and eat at the next breakfast.
+If you’r jet lag will be severe enough that your days and nights are completely misarranged, fast for 12 to 16 hours before you will be arriving at your destination and eat at the next breakfast.
 This will get your body’s clock turned over to the right meal schedule.
 Be sure to expose yourself to sunlight.
 The sun is one of the main triggers in sleep rhythm.
 By opening your hotel room curtains so that you can see sunlight and sunsets, your jet lag will begin to lessen automatically.